Python-GIS-book/site/source/part1/chapter-04/md/02-basic-plotting.md

 plt.savefig("bar-plot.png")
 ```

-The commands above will both plot the figure and save a copy in a raster image titled `bar-plot.png`.
+The commands above would both plot the figure and save a copy in a raster image titled `bar-plot.png`.
 If working in the JupyterLab environment, you would see the new plot file in the file browser on the left side of the notebook window.

 Just to demonstrate once again, we can save another version of the plot at a higher resolution with a minor change to the plot commands above.